penpot/penpot-export/README.md

 ### Using Yarn Workspaces

 This project utilizes [Yarn Workspaces](https://classic.yarnpkg.com/lang/en/docs/workspaces/) to manage multiple packages within a single repository.
-This allows us to house the module's source code and a demo in separate packages, streamlining development and testing.
+This allows us to house the source code of the penpot-export modules and a demo in separate packages, streamlining development and testing.

 > **Why Yarn Workspaces?**